People often ask me how to find a publisher for their books. Here is my advice.

 2. READ THE BASIC BOOKS

 I am amazed by the number of people who tell me they want to be a writer, but haven't read any basic books on writing.
-Here are four essential books I would recommend.
+Here are five essential books I would recommend.
 Don't even think about sending your stuff to an agent until you've read these (or something similar.)

 1. Becoming a Writer by Dorothea Brande